simondanielsson/SEB-OpenQA/README.md

 ### 3. How to run

-Execute the pipeline by running
+Configure your experiment and pipelines in the yaml's under `configs/`.
+Then execute the pipeline by running

 ```bash
 python3 src/